collinbrewer/descriptor/README.markdown

 Descriptor is an extensible utility for describing and working with criteria in a unified format.

 Descriptor is used primarily for:
-- Use a unified format to describe datasets
+- Describing datasets with a unified format
+- Test if a value matches a Descriptor
+- Filter an array for values matching the parameters of the Descriptor
-- Generating unique keys for caching datasets
+- Idempotent serialization that can be used as unique keys for caching datasets
 - Parse and stringify into multiple formats
 - Comparing descriptors granularity(which we use for optimizing caches and HTTP requests)
-- Test a value against the parameters of the Descriptor
-- Filter an array for values matching the parameters of the Descriptor

 ## What can you do with it?

 ### Example
 ```javascript
 var descriptor={entityName:"Todo", predicate:"completed!=true"};

 var filter=Descriptor.compile(descriptor);

 var uncompletedTodos=todos.filter(filter);